-Life got agitated for dear old Thomas when the English Civil Wark broke out in 1642 and he shipped to England to fight for the then king Charles I. Mr. Blood was clearly a man of a practical mind, however, and as soon as it was apparent that Cromwell would win this engagement, he changed sides to join the Roundheads.
-This bold move assured him the reward of a large state when Charles I was defeated but, as fate would have it, Blood had to fled the country when Charles II returned to the throne.
-Historians can't seem to agree about his whereabouts but Italian courses London city usually brag about his stay in that country.
+Life got agitated for dear old Thomas when the English Civil Wark broke out in 1642 and he shipped to England to fight for the then King Charles I. Mr Blood was a man of a practical mind, however, and as soon as it was apparent that Cromwell would win this engagement, he changed sides to join the Roundheads.
+This bold move assured him the reward of a large state when Charles I was defeated but, as fate would have it, Blood had to flee the country when Charles II returned to the throne.

 The Colonel was certainly not happy about this turn of events and, along with other disgruntled Cromwellians attempted other plots like the one that meant to seize Dublin Castle to capture the Governor.
-Years later, already being one of the most wanted men in all of England, he dared return under a fake identity and even started his own practice as a doctor.
-Blood's life of adventure (a popular topic for anyone who has taken one of the French courses London has to offer), however, was far from over, as it was then when he started working on a secret plot to steal the Crown Jewels.
+Years later, already being one of the most wanted men in all of England, he dared return under a fake identity and even started his practice as a doctor.
+Blood's life of adventure, however, was far from over, as it was then when he started working on a secret plot to steal the Crown Jewels.
 These were kept securely at the Tower of London in one of the lower basements, constantly watched by their keeper Talbot Edwards.

 The Crown Jewels have never been stolen since, no other had the wit and audacity of the Colonel to even try to pull a daredevil plan like that!